 Important: In a termination without cause, the employer has no legal obligation to give a reason.
 However, when being terminated without cause, most employees want to know why.
 If you provide a reason, it's important to be fair and honest.
 Under no circumstances should you allege that you have cause for termination when you do not.

-Notice, also known as working notice, is the amount of time between informing an employee in writing that they will be terminated and the date the termination will take effect (the last day the employee will be paid).
+Notice is the amount of time between informing an employee in writing that they will be terminated and the date the termination will take effect (the last day the employee will be paid).
+Notice can be given as working notice, meaning that the employee continues to work and receives all of their usual pay and benefits from the date of notice until the date of termination, or an employee can be given payment in lieu of notice (see below).
+The law sets out the minimum amount of notice that an employee must be given.
+Employment/labour standards legislation sets out minimum notice periods, but judge-made law also applies and often imposes a higher minimum notice period.
 An agreement, including an employment agreement, cannot be made with an employee for less than the minimum notice requirement as provided for in the relevant jurisdiction’s employment/labour standards.
+Any agreement regarding termination of employment will be closely scrutinized by the courts.

 Payment in lieu of notice

-Payment in lieu of notice means that an employer may choose to have the termination take effect immediately and pay the employee for the weeks of notice required by the legislation or, if greater than that required by legislation, as agreed to in the employment contract.
+Payment in lieu of notice means that an employer may choose to have the termination take effect immediately and pay the employee for the weeks of notice required by the legislation/judge-made law or, if greater than that required by legislation, as agreed to in the employment contract.
 The employee will not return to work following payment in lieu of notice following the termination meeting.
+You must ensure that you meet all other requirements under the employment/labour standards legislation during the notice period.

 Some jurisdictions require that an employee who is terminated without cause be provided with severance pay.
-This will depend on the size of the employer, the length of service of the employee, and common law precedence.
+This will depend on the size of the employer and the length of service of the employee.

 Federal employment/labour standards